UniMath/agda-unimath/src/synthetic-homotopy-theory/dependent-universal-property-coequalizers.lagda.md

-The **dependent universal property of coequalizers** is a property of [coequalizers](synthetic-homotopy-theory.coequalizers.md) of a parallel pair `f, g : A → B`, asserting that for any type family `P : X → 𝓤` over the coequalizer `e : B → X`, there is an equivalence between section of `P` and dependent cocones on `P` over `e`, given by the map
+The **dependent universal property of coequalizers** is a property of [coequalizers](synthetic-homotopy-theory.coequalizers.md) of a parallel pair `f, g : A → B`, asserting that for any type family `P : X → 𝓤` over the coequalizer `e : B → X`, there is an equivalence between sections of `P` and dependent cocones on `P` over `e`, given by the map

 ```text